nealmaker/tree-growth-nf/README.md

 # tree-growth-nf
-Creation of tree growth models for the US Northern Forest using a machine learning approach with FIA data.NEW!!!!!!!!!!
+Creation of tree growth models for the US Northern Forest using a machine learning approach with FIA data.

 ## Some notes
 - dbh_rate is calculated by fia.
 It is essentially a prediction of growth based on the starting diameter, crown ratio, etc., etc. and is not (dbh_e - dbh_s)/interval.